-Jabari Smith can do it all.
-The 6-foot-10, 220-pound hooper from Sandy Creek High School in Fayetteville, Georgia, can dribble, shoot, pass and rebound.
-His skills have been key in elevating Auburn to one of the best teams in college basketball.
+Jabari Smith Jr. can do it all.
+The 6-foot-10, 220-pound basketball player out of Sandy Creek High School in Fayetteville, Georgia, can dribble, shoot, pass and rebound.
+His skillset were key in helping Auburn elevate to one of the best teams in college basketball last season.

-The Auburn forward also has a bloodline of NBA experience on top of all his abilities, which helps give him a natural feel for the game.
+The former Auburn forward also has a bloodline of NBA experience on top of all his abilities, which helps give him a natural feel for the game.
 Mix it all together and you have the makings for an elite NBA Draft prospect.
-In fact, Smith is in contention to be the No. 1 overall pick.
+In fact, Smith is likely to be the No. 1 overall pick.

 Smith was the seventh-ranked overall prospect of the 2021 class according to 247Sports.
 He had scholarship offers from Alabama, Florida State, Georgia, Georgia Tech, North Carolina, Ole Miss, Tennessee and LSU before committing to Auburn.
 You think Duke and Kentucky regret not offering the Atlanta big man?

 Here's what I saw when I evaluated Smith in high school: He operates best when facing up to the basket.
 He can take big guys off the dribble -- using a pump fake to get his defender off balance -- and pull up for a jumper or attack the rim.
 He'll draw his defender out which opens up cutting lanes for teammates, and he shows a keen ability to find them.
 Put a smaller guy on him and he'll move down to the post.

 From the outside, Smith has a silky smooth jumper and spatial awareness.
 He's best shooting off the catch from outside but has the ability to shoot off the dribble, too.
 His shooting is which is the main reason he's so attractive to NBA teams.
 From the triple-threat position, he uses jabs and fakes to size up defenders before rising up.
 He has great touch on his shot.

 Smith Became a Superstar at Auburn